revolutionaryboredom/J124-Final-Project-CalFresh-Student-Data/README.md

 <img width="325" alt="Q5_1" src="https://user-images.githubusercontent.com/74481179/183431831-e00e3956-00e2-425d-96ea-eae145dc0cd5.png">

+**Answer:**
+The Central Valley had the highest percentage (17.0%) of its campus' student bodies enrolled in CalFresh while the Bay Area had the lowest (6.5%)

 ### **Question 4 –** Of the undergraduate students enrolled in CalFresh in the UC system and the CC system, what percentage are Cal Grant recipients?
 What percentage are Pell Grant recipients?

 **Steps:**